Chinese ship

 1595: One fleet sailed.
 Four ships started; three returned after visiting Java and Bali; the ship Amsterdam was deliberately set on fire near Bawean in eastern Java.

-Two fleets took the western route via the Strait of Magellan:
+Two of the 1598 fleets took the western route via the Strait of Magellan:

 From 1599, Dutch fleets or single ships sailed almost every year for Asia.
 In the first half of the 17th century, only two more fleets sailed via the Strait of Magellan (van Spilbergen 1614/1615 and Nassausche vloot 1623/1624)